 The sky was excited to get moving and start her new life.
 She wanted, no needed to be able to breathe again and feel like she was back in control.
 In control of her thoughts, her body, and her own sanity.
 It had been a very long time coming and now that she was finally here all she wanted to do was get off this damn plane.

 After a few more minutes she could finally see people moving at the front, jostling for position to grab their bags from the too stuffed overhead compartments.
 Thank God!! she muttered to herself and started undoing her seat belt.
-By the way, if you want to disappear and start a brand new life somewhere else, don’t hesitate to download the book “Spy Escape and Evasion” by Jason Hanson.
-A highly recommended PDF guide to all of you!
+By the way, if you want to disappear and start a brand new life somewhere else, don’t hesitate to download the guide by Jason Hanson.
+A highly recommended it to all of you!

 Most people hate the airport, full of strangers, so many rude people who can’t be bothered with simple niceties like I’m sorry when they elbow you at the luggage turnstile, or when they bump into you at customs.
 She loved it though, so many different people all jammed into one building.
 Different shapes, colors, languages.
 Families of all shapes and sizes, even people like herself traveling alone and just wanting to blend into the crowd.